 These rates are projected constant for the whole period, projecting, also in a constant way, each of its components.
-The intensity of internal migration is obtained from internal migration data from the last three years of the Migration Statistics, trying to collect the most recent trend, but at the same time seeking to avoid the inherent variability in the data of smaller geographical areas.
-For the rest of the components, whose stability is greater, data from the last five years of the Migration Statistics (2013-2017) are used.
+The intensity of internal migration has been obtained from internal migration data from the last two years of the Migration and Changes of Residence Statistics, trying to collect the most recent trend, but at the same time seeking to avoid the inherent variability in the data of smaller geographical areas.
+Moreover, for the rest of the components, whose stability is greater, data from the last two years of the Migration and Changes of the Migration and Changes of Residence Statistics (2021-2022) are also used.